dhao1/dhao1.github.io/_tabs/about.md

 - 🐦 [Twitter](https://twitter.com/HaoDuxiao)
 - 📸 [Instagram](https://instagram.com/hao_duxiao)

 Thanks for stopping by.
-Stay curious — and stay kind.
+Let's stay curious, and stay kind.

 > *“HAO DU you XIAO me?” — maybe this site is one way to start.*